Xr7TSi/Professional-Portfolio/README.md

 # Professional-Portfolio

-This Portfolio creates is a template for sharing applications.
+This website presents a portfolio of applications.

 ![code refactor demo](./assets/readme-image.png)